Bad Customer Experience

 Similarly, Ramada and Wyndham should have quality audits or check lists for what is acceptable in a 3 star hotel.
 Dirty furniture and curtains, peeled paint and old infrastructure should not be allowed in a hotel that has a strong, recognizable brand.
 There should be an audit in place that monitors, at the most basic level, the ambiance of a facility.
 Unfortunately, it does not seem like Wyndham has that in place.
 Or if they do, it is not working.

-We understand that a 3 star hotel is not going to rank high on the hospitality barometer.
+We understand that a 3 star hotel is not going to rank high on the hospitality or customer centricity barometer.
 But how low should be accepted?

 Do these images looks like a 3 star hotel to you?

 Customer Experience Audit: Cadillac Scores Millennial Customers with Future-Forward Thinking

 Editor’s Note: This post is part of a Customer Experience Audit series.
 See all the audit stories.
 The automotive industry is right next to the airline industry in terms of…